Deliveries to hospitals and medical centers are unavailable for all products.

 Flower drying preserves flowers by removing their moisture, allowing them to retain their shape, colour, and beauty for an extended period.
 When flowers are dried, the water content within the petals and stems evaporates, resulting in more durable and long-lasting floral arrangements.

 During the drying process, flowers may undergo certain changes.
 The flowers may shrink slightly in size, and their colours may intensify or subtly change.
 Some delicate flowers may lose their fragrance during drying, but their visual appeal remains intact.
-Overall, you can expect dried flowers to maintain their natural charm and provide an everlasting reminder of the special moments or sentiments associated with them.

 Here's a step-by-step guide: